|CLIC Home Page||Officers & Directors||Areas & Towns||Membership||This Page|

 A great preponderence of CLIC members own property on the northern part of East Grand Lake ... just look at the tight distribution of camps along the northern shore.
 There are many more camps per shoreline foot on northern East Grand than almost any other section of any of the Chiputneticook Lakes.
 The Board would really like to see a substantial membership growth from the rest of EGL and especially would like to see more members from the southern Spednic area and more Canadian representation, especially from North Lake, Fosterville, Greenland Mountain - the Balm of Gilead, Pemberton Ridge and Forest City, NB.
 Really, the potential size of CLIC membership is huge and CLIC could be a VERY STRONG VOICE IF more friends-of-the-lakes affiliate with us on an annual basis.

 Surely a strong CLIC is one way to give voice to common concerns ... and changes ARE coming.
-Just look at the Protected Area Strategy issues on Spednic and the changes in the forest and paper industries ... look at the increase in value of lake frontage property and all the frontage formerly controlled by the Wagner management company, now owned by The Conservation Fund which will soon be conveyed to the State of Maine ... and the new international boundary line crossing rules.
+Just look at the Protected Area Strategy issues on Spednic and the changes in the forest and paper industries ... look at the increase in value of lake frontage property and all the frontage formerly controlled by the Wagner management company, now owned by The Conservation Fund some of which has been conveyed to the State of Maine.

 EDITOR'S NOTE: The Conservation Fund (TCF) has recently sold about 7,000 acres in Orient to the State of Maine.
 It's remaining (5,000 acres) in Weston are currently in limbo.
 TCF has stated (through deed covenants) that it all these properties will continue to be available for public use.